Accessibility Compliance

-Ensure there are many ways users can receive messages (text, email, voice, and chat) that best suit their individual needs.
+We ensure there are many ways people can receive messages: text, email, voice, and chat.
+Individuals can choose the channel that best suits their needs.

 Speech to Text